rust-gamedev/rust-gamedev.github.io/content/news/034/index.md

 Hydrofoil Generation is based on a custom made DirectX 11 based engine.

-A new [trailer][hgs_trailer] just landed showcasing new animations, the new Hong Kong location and camera modes.
+A new [trailer][hgs_trailer] just landed showcasing new animations, the new Hong Kong location, and camera modes.

 Meanwhile, private beta-testing is well underway with good feedback regarding boat controls and physics, netcode and software stability, Rust for sure